 - Semester-long programs: Your financial aid award for the fall/spring can be used towards your Moravian tuition bill.
 If you have a balance after your aid is applied, you have the option of borrowing a loan to cover the remainder of your Moravian tuition and study abroad expenses.
 Moravian University then pays up to $10,000 towards tuition costs for your program abroad.

 - May Term Faculty-led programs: Please visit our Study Abroad page on our website (insert link) to view scholarship opportunities for May term travel courses.
 You also have the option of applying for a private alternative loan to cover the cost of this trip.
 Click here to view our preferred list of lenders.

 - Summer Programs: If you are enrolled at least half-time during the summer (minimum of 1.5 units), please contact your Financial Aid Advisor to schedule an appointment to review your options.
 Your standard financial aid award (fall/spring) may not be used towards your summer costs.

-Do I have to pay tuition at Moravian College if I will be studying abroad for the semester?
+Do I have to pay tuition at Moravian University if I will be studying abroad for the semester?

 Yes.
 To maintain full-time student status at Moravian University while you are away, this is the policy that is in place.
 Moravian University then pays up to $10,000 towards tuition costs for your semester-long program abroad.